dvsa/mes-mobile-app/buildScripts/README.md

 3. In XCode, goto Preferences (`Cmd+comma`) -> Accounts => Add (plus symbol, dialog lower left) and sign in with your Apple ID.
 4. Close the Preferences dialog.
 In the top left of the main XCode window select the icon that looks like a folder, then the project name.
 5. Ensure your "Bundle Identifier" is unique (you can probably just suffix your initials).
+6. Select a connected device in the top menu bar.
-6. Ensure "Automatically manage signing" is selected.
+7. Ensure "Automatically manage signing" is selected.
 In the "Team" dropdown, select your personal team.
 A Provisioning Profile should be populated.
-7. Determine your `TeamIdentifier` in your provisioning profile (found at `~/Library/MobileDevice/Provisioning Profiles`).
+8. Determine your `TeamIdentifier` in your provisioning profile (found at `~/Library/MobileDevice/Provisioning Profiles`).

 ## build.json